 Future Continuous Tense

-You use the continuous future tense to describe actions that will be ongoing at some future time when some other future action interrupts them.
+You use the future continuous tense to describe actions that will be ongoing at some future time when some other future action interrupts them.
 The interrupting action is expressed in the simple present.

 - I will be attending the conference when you arrive in town.